Words and terms used in the world of From The Waters.

 Plural xilni.
 An Ephillion creature similar to a hawk.

-A uniqua type in which the aelinuan's senses can be affected and additional skills based in those senses achieved and used.
+A uniqua type in which the aelinuan's senses can be affected and additional skills based on those senses can be achieved and used.

 One of the Striker profession types.
 Also known as utiliteers.
 Act as support to other Strikers or ranks.
 They are generally jack-of-all-trades who have varied skills and expertise and can therefore pick up a lot of different types of missions.
 They are usually trained in first aid.